 Although they may be slow to commit, they’re typically very loyal and candid when they enter a long-term relationship.
 Ultimately, INTPs are looking for a partner that they can have a mental connection with.
 They love talking about their interests and being kept on their toes intellectually.
 On top of this, they’re low-maintenance and undemanding, with a straightforward approach when they encounter issues in the relationships.
 INTPs dislike playing mind games – they’re direct and blunt with their partners because honesty is the ultimate form of respect for them.
 They also rarely let emotion get the best of them, doing their best to communicate reasonably.
 While they may not be inclined to traditional romantic gestures, INTPs can be very expressive with physical affection, and they can think of creative ways to add some fun to the relationship.

-Among the 15 other Myers-Briggs types, there are two that are likely to give INTPs a good balance of growth and comfort in romantic relationships.
+Among the 15 other personality types, there are two that are likely to give INTPs a good balance of growth and comfort in romantic relationships.
 Here they are:

 1. INTPs and ENTJs